kwhermosodev/OCDownloader/README.md

 ## Features
 - Simple UI
-- CSV Template
+- Modifiable CSV Template
-- Single executable
+- Portable
-- Save your CSV and redownload your collection anytime without having to manually reorganize your files.
+- With a backup of your CSV you can redownload your collection anytime without having to manually reorganize your files.
 - Auto convert to MP3 and MP4

 ## Usage/Examples